 - Class: Software that is specifically requested by instructors for use in scheduled classes.
 This software changes from semester to semester.
 Class software currently installed in our computer labs is NOT guaranteed to be available for the next semester.
 Computer lab managers determine what software to install each semester based on instructor requests.
 Class software may not be installed in all computer labs if there are a limited number of licenses available.

-All software intending to be installed in our labs must first be vetted and approved by our campus’ Software Acquisition Coordinator.
-He verifies that licensing is valid, abides by federal and state laws as well as UC policies, can be installed in a computer lab classroom environment, and ensures that the technical aspects of licensing are provided.
-We will not install any software that is not approved by the Software Acquisition coorindator.
+All software intending to be installed in our labs must first be vetted and approved by Purchasing and the OIT Software Team.
+They will verify that licensing is valid, abides by federal and state laws as well as UC policies, can be installed in a computer lab classroom environment, and ensure that the technical aspects of licensing are provided.
+We will not install any software that is not approved by Purchasing and the OIT Software Team.
 Below we have provided information on some of the more common types of licensing schemes used by software companies and how the licenses work in our computer lab environment.

 - Commercial Software: Any software to which a fee must be paid either for licenses or copies of the program.